 Think about your favourite colours, the ones that make you smile.
 Then think about the colours you would like in each room.
-A splash of colour in the lounge works well and then calmer colours in the bedroom help aid a restful sleep.
+A splash of colour in the lounge works well and then calmer colours in the bedroom help aid a night of restful sleep.
 It’s easy to add colours in the bedroom with bedding, we’ve recently changed to a crisp white set which has made a huge difference to what was a dull room.
-Then for our lounge we’ve added blush pink cushions on our pale grey sofa to compliment each other.
+Then for our lounge, we’ve added blush pink cushions on our pale grey sofa to compliment each other.

 Whether that is by hanging wall art or using wall stickers.
 Mirrors are also a great option as they can make a small space look larger and help to bounce light around a room.
-You can either prop them on the floor, or if hanging them, just make sure to use something like Pollyfilla to fill the holes before you leave.
+You can either prop them on the floor or if hanging them, just make sure to use something like Polyfilla to fill the holes before you leave.

 If like me you manage to kill all living plants, try some succulents, or go for fake.
 Fresh flowers can also easily and quickly, brighten up rooms and hallways.
 A taller plant can help to draw attention away from other areas of a room.